rcarrz04/glove-vr-controller/README.md

 ## Features

 - Real-time gesture recognition (Open, Select, SwipeR)
-- Quaternion-based orientation tracking using IMU
+- Quaternion-based HMD orientation tracking using IMU
 - Wireless ESP-NOW communication between glove and headset
 - Unity integration for interacting with a photo gallery, target game, and weather panel
 - No cameras, no hand-held controllers